ironhack-rmt-materials/wd-lesson-guide-and-resources/module 1/w2d4 - a - JS - Variable scope, hoisting and shadowing.md

 - (skip) let/const and hoisting:

-  - let and const hoist, but you can’t access them before the actual declaration is evaluated at runtime.
+  - let and const hoist, but you can't access them before the actual declaration is evaluated at runtime.

   - Example: